We are proud to be celebrating 2 decades innovation and leadership at Equus Software! Lets take a look back to where it all began...

 2005 and 2006 were watershed years for the company as it broadened its focus to include relocation service providers.
 The addition of service provider-specific modules within AssignmentPro enabled those companies to use the solution to manage the specialized services they provide globally, including move management, household goods shipping, temporary accommodations provisioning, etc.

 Powering Innovation and Leadership

 And the technical innovation never stopped.
 In 2008, Equus created its own tax engine backed by a team of specialists.
-This component of the AssignmentPro solution now covers over 110 different countries and jurisdictions around the world.
+This component of the AssignmentPro global mobility software now covers over 110 different countries and jurisdictions around the world.
 Other innovations and platform improvement made over the years included workflow tools, automation and self-service functionality, mobile apps including the Mobile Employee Experience, the Equus Ecosystem, and the PinPoint solution for business travelers.

 Equus’ service provider strategy has evolved as well.
 The company now partners with each of the Big Four on tax services, reseller arrangements, etc. These arrangements enable Equus and its partners to provide a comprehensive and integrated solutions to companies worldwide.

 Equus’ sustained innovation and leadership is reflected in the company’s rapid growth.
 From five employees in 1999, Equus’ full-time headcount hit 25 in 2010, 50 in 2014, 100 in 2016 and we’re now closing in on 200.
 Since we opened the doors in our first humble office in Denver, we added locations in Dallas, a European hub in London, a support office Manila, and most recently, a development center in Lisbon.
 Equus needs these offices to effectively support its nearly 300 corporate customers of all sizes – some of whom have been using Equus products since 1999.